This post is out of date, please check out our latest resource list here.

-May 21st, 2020 is Ascension day, not one that I grew up with or one that many protestants are familiar with.
+May 30th is Ascension day, not a Holy day that I grew up with or one that many protestants are familiar with.
 This is the fortieth day after Easter Sunday and we are celebrating the ascension of Christ into heaven.
 You will find the Biblical accounts of the Ascension in Matthew 28:16-20, Mark 16:19-20, Luke 24:50-53 and Acts 1:6-11.

 I do not want to deny the exultant triumph of our risen Lord and the freedom his ascent has brought us.
 For the disciples this must have been an amazing day.
 They knew Jesus was alive.
 They knew he was the Son of God and the Saviour of the world, the long-promised Messiah.
 They knew that they would see him again when he returned, as he had assured them that he would, at the end of time and the day of resurrection.
 They knew that he still loved them, simply because he appeared to them after he rose from the grave and, most importantly, he had entrusted his mission on earth to them.
 They had begun to comprehend the nature of God’s love and power; so should we.

 Various customs are associated with this day.
 In England, processions used to take place with a banner at the head showing a lion and a dragon at the end, symbolising Christ’s victory over the devil.
 In some churches the Ascension was re-enacted by lifting the figure of Christ through an opening in the roof of the church.

 The Chapel of the Ascension in Walsingham, Norfolk, shows Jesus’ feet projecting from the ceiling.

 Another English tradition – beating the bounds – the reaffirming of parish boundaries is a great to reaffirm, possibly as a prayer walk so think of adding it to your Ascension Day observances.

 Celebrating Ascension Day at Home

 Most of the resources listed below can also be used or adapted for your at home worship on Ascension Day.